 Natasha has over 30 years’ experience working as an Investigator, Investigation Manager and Banking Fraud Manager within both the Private and Public sector.
 She has led criminal investigations from case inception, interviewed suspect offenders in accordance with PACE 1984 and the PEACE model, worked closely with Criminal Law Teams, Financial Investigators, the Police and other agencies and given evidence in Crown Court.
 Her high standard of work has resulted in regular nominations for work related awards being the recipient of the Security Celebrating Success Award.

-She is an Accredited Counter Fraud Specialist and qualified trainer.
+She is an Accredited Counter Fraud Specialist and Trainer.

 Module One 06.11.17… read more